Call closes June 15th 2019 - Submit your proposal now!

 In the last century, technology has advanced at a dizzying pace.
 In order to make sure we are not on a dead-end road, efforts must be taken to continuously ensure the sustainability of our course of action.
 To this end, initiatives such as the UN Sustainable Development Goals can act as an important source of inspiration to help guide further development towards a sustainable future.
 Submissions are welcome which focus on means to closely monitor the impact of our actions on the environment as well as on efforts to model the future evolution of climate and ecosystems, biodiversity, renewable resources, optimization of resources and waste reduction, recycling and upcycling, the future of energy production., zero-carbon technologies and all-around innovative approaches to these issues.

-Suggested issues to explore: energy storage; energy harvesting; doughnut economics; pollution; upcycling; environmental monitoring; 3Rs: reduce, reuse, recycle; environmental monitoring; present and future of nuclear waste; technological forecasting; public understanding of environmental issues; the legacy of fossil fuels; the future of transportation; social effects of climate change; resource management; renewable energy sources; climate change; zero-carbon technologies; biodegradable materials.
+Suggested issues to explore: energy storage; energy harvesting; doughnut economics; pollution; upcycling; environmental monitoring; 3Rs: reduce, reuse, recycle; environmental monitoring; present and future of nuclear waste; technological forecasting; public understanding of environmental issues; the legacy of fossil fuels; the future of transportation; adaptation to climate change; social effects of climate change; resource management; renewable energy sources; climate change; zero-carbon technologies; biodegradable materials.

 Urban sprawl and pollution are all contributing to the erosion of agricultural land.
 Climate change is putting further pressure on our ability to produce food of consistent quality and in consistent quantity.
 At the same time, there are increasing asymmetries in the production and consumption of food, which contribute to the generation of large quantities of waste on one end of the spectrum, and famine on the other.
 Consequently, the lack in quantity and quality of food in many parts of the world has important effects on both health and social issues.
 Science has a fundamental role in the optimization of the use of land, in the rational use of resources and in the emergence of innovative approaches to eradicate both hunger, waste and unbalances in the distribution of resources.

-Suggested issues to explore: genomics; food waste and the circular economy; food processing and preservation; insects in the kitchen; land degradation; the future of meat; pesticide-free agriculture; 3D printing and synthetic food; innovation in beverages; traceability and the blockchain; GMOs in science and law; sustainable strategies in Africa; food production and global warming; nutrition and health; biodiversity; hydroponics.
+Suggested issues to explore: genomics; food waste and the circular economy; food processing and preservation; insects in the kitchen; land degradation; the future of meat and alternative protein sources; pesticide-free agriculture; 3D printing and synthetic food; innovation in beverages; traceability and the blockchain; GMOs in science and law; soil health; sustainable strategies in Africa; food production and global warming; nutrition and health; biodiversity; hydroponics.

 Medicine has increasingly become an interdisciplinary, translational subject.
 Science and technology have brought a tidal wave of novelty which put synchrotron facilities and nanotechnology at the bedside with classical anatomy.
 From proton accelerators to robotics, virtual reality and bioinformatics, techniques which were associated exclusively with advanced fundamental research in physics and computer science are becoming increasingly common place in clinics.
 In the spirit of article 25 of the UN declaration of Human Rights, there also lies the question of how to allow these advancements to be at the service of everyone’s well-being.
 Contributions should highlight how science, both through technological advancement and through paradigm shifts, is radically innovating the way medical conditions are approached, cured and prevented.
 Moreover, issues related to the interaction between modern medical technology and society, such the democratization of healthcare and the steady increase in life expectancy, are extremely welcome.